 A lifetime fisherman, Greg began his lake management career in 1991 while an undergraduate in biology.
-He went on join a lake management company where the desire for more knowledge led him to obtain a Masters in Fisheries from the University of Georgia in 1998.
+He went on to join a lake management company where the desire for more knowledge led him to obtain a Masters in Fisheries from the University of Georgia in 1998.
 Greg founded Aquatic Environmental Services, Inc (AES) in 1996.
 Time has flown and it does not seem like he has been working on ponds for 25 years now.
-Greg oversees the day to day operations of the company with the main focus in the Fishery Management Division.
+Greg oversees the day-to-day operations of the company with his main focus in the Fishery Management Division.
 He travels the eastern half of the U.S. helping clients in their quest for the fish of their dreams.
 Many days are spent in the office, but he finds some time to be on the shockboat.
 Most days in field, you will find Greg designing and laying out a lake for our clients.
 Greg has written numerous pond management articles, conducted fishery seminars and worked on literally thousands of ponds and lakes.
-Greg can tackle most fishery issues but realizes lakes are a dynamic ever changing environment that requires innovative steps to meet tomorrow’s goals.
-His spare time these days are spent with his family, spending time with his two boys in the great outdoors.Email Greg
+Greg can tackle most fishery issues but realizes lakes are a dynamic, ever changing environment that requires innovative steps to meet tomorrow’s goals.
+His spare time these days is spent with his family, spending time with his two boys in the great outdoors.Email Greg

-Matt joined Aquatic Environmental Services (AES) team in 2006 after graduating from the famed fishery program at Auburn University.
+Matt joined the Aquatic Environmental Services (AES) team in 2006 after graduating from the famed fishery program at Auburn University.
 During his time at Auburn, he worked at the Ireland Center where he assisted researchers studying the effects of striped bass stocking on largemouth and spotted bass; the distribution, abundance, and population characteristics of shoal bass in tributaries of the Chattahoochee River, Alabama; as well as the effects of tournament fishing on dispersal, population characteristics, and mortality of black bass in Lake Martin, Alabama.
 At the Ireland Center, he also aged thousand of sunfish via sagittal otoliths and maintained research ponds (i.e. fertilization, sampling, etc.).

 Matt is the senior fisheries biologist at AES.
 In over ten years at AES, Matt has seen it all in fisheries management.
 He is a strong reason AES is one of the leaders in growing some of the largest bass around.
 Matt is responsible for all electrofishing surveys and develops management plans for small ¼ acre ponds to lakes hundreds of acres all across the Southeast.Email Matt

 Sharon joined Aquatic Environmental Services in 2016.
 The team always had a feeling that things could be more organized, so Sharon was brought on to assist in this effort!
 If you have called into our office, you most likely have had the pleasure of speaking with her, but here are a few things to know about Sharon.

 She will admit to being a tab bit OCD...that is why she is responsible for “keeping the ducks in a row” here at AES.
 While her awesome teammates are working diligently out in the field, she is manning headquarters where she ensures the daily office operations run smoothly.